NTV7: DidikTV KPM

 On 12 February 2021, as the Ministry of Education will have a one-year term with Media Prima, it was announced that NTV7 will be rebranded through a takeover as a fully educational TV channel known as DidikTV KPM starting 17 February; the new channel will focus on educational content based on SPM curriculum and co-curriculum.
 It would also provide news focused on education, edutainment programs, and content produced by the students.
 The channel will have 17 hours of airtime and will run daily from 7 am to 12 am.

-On 16 February 2021, Media Prima confirmed to The Edge Markets that ntv7 will not be defunct, while the current team will be focusing on DidikTV KPM.
+On 16 February 2021, Media Prima confirmed that ntv7 will not be defunct and its ownership remains unchanged, while the current team will be focusing on DidikTV KPM.
+Following the closure, many of longtime NTV7 viewers bid farewell to the channel on their respective social media accounts.